Conserve the 4-0-FOREST

 Lunch and Learn: Atlanta’s Forest Communities: How to Identify, Understand, and Protect Them

 If you wanted to see a particular kind of tree in Atlanta, how would you know where to look?
 Why wouldn’t the tree be in every patch of forest?
 And if you found the tree, could you guess what other kinds of trees you would see around it?
 We’ll discuss why there are groups of tree species that typically occur together and how to identify a few indicator species for each of the major forest types in Atlanta.
 We’ll also identify challenges facing Atlanta’s urban forest communities—such as invasive species, fragmentation, and climate stress—and how you can help Atlanta’s urban forest communities continue to thrive.
-Register to attend
+Watch the recording

 Get a Head Start